Gaetano Meo: Edward Burne-Jones

 Edward Burne-Jones used his mistress, Maria Zambaco, and Meo as the models for Phyllis and Demophoön (1870).
 In the legend from Ovid's Heroides, Phyllis was the daughter of the King of Thrace, and Demophoön the son of King Theseus of Athens.
 On the day after their wedding, Demophoön departed for his father's land, promising to return for his bride.
 Phyllis would go to the shore each day to watch for his ship, but it never came.
 Finally, in despair, she hanged herself and the gods transformed her into an almond tree.
 When Demophoön finally did return, he remorsefully embraced the almond tree and it burst into bloom.
 The gods took pity on Phyllis, and transformed her back into a woman.
-Burne-Jones's innovation was to portray the moment of transformation, when the branches entangling Demophoön suddenly become the arms of Phyllis embracing him.
+Burne-Jones's innovation was to portray the moment of transformation, in which the branches entangling Demophoön suddenly become the arms of Phyllis embracing him.
 "When the painting was exhibited at the Old Watercolour Society for the 1870 Summer Exhibition, great controversy followed, partially because of Burne-Jones' affair, but also as a result of Demophoön's nudity.
 Due to the numerous complaints, Burne-Jones withdrew the painting from the exhibition two weeks after the opening."
 Burne-Jones later painted another version in oil, The Tree of Forgiveness (1881-1882), with Phyllis emerging fully nude from the trunk of the tree, and Demophoön's genitals covered by drapery.

 William Blake Richmond

 The extremely close, nearly 50-year friendship between Meo and William Blake Richmond began with a mysterious incident.
 In 1872, Meo arrived unannounced at Richmond's country house seeking modeling work.
 He encountered a beautiful woman inside the back door, who pointed the way to the painter's studio.
 Meo came to believe that the woman had been the ghost of Richmond's first wife, Charlotte, and took it as an omen that the two men were intended to work together.
 Meo became Richmond's principal model, studio assistant and student.
 He likely posed for the three muscular angels guarding the funeral bier of a shrouded female corpse in The Watchers—thought to be Richmond's elegy to Charlotte.
-Meo later assisted Richmond on murals, acted as his business manager in negotiations with clients, and for more than ten years led the team that executed his mosaics at St. Paul's Cathedral.
+Meo later assisted Richmond on murals, acted as his business manager in negotiations with clients, and for more than ten years led the team that executed Richmond's mosaics at St. Paul's Cathedral.